Angeline Seattle

 The only problem?
 Angeline Seattle, daughter of Chief Seattle, died eleven years earlier in 1896 and is buried in Seattle's Lakeview Cemetery.

 As for the name "Seattle," we know that Auburn's Angeline didn't use it for long.
-Although we don't know what name she was born with, we do know that she spent the majority of her adult life as Angeline Tumas.
-She and her husband Charlie Tumas—both members of the Muckleshoot Tribe—can be found in the Washington Territorial Census reports of 1883 and 1887.
+Although we don't know what name she was born with, we do know that she was married to Chief Whatcom early on, and subsequently married a man named Charlie Tumas.
+She and Charlie—both members of the Muckleshoot Tribe—can be found in the Washington Territorial Census reports of 1883 and 1887.
 They were farming in those reports and living with their daughter Mary, born about 1873.

 Angeline's Totem—Fact or Fiction?